 When a tooth is chipped or fractured following an accident in the home or on the field of play, children will often experience severe toothache either immediately after the incident or a few days later.

-When this occurs, the affected pearly white can become extremely sensitive to hot and cold substances so eating and drinking can become increasingly difficult.
+When this occurs, the affected tooth can become extremely sensitive to hot and cold substances so eating and drinking can become increasingly difficult.

-Underlying issues concerning a damaged tooth include the possibility of exposing the inner pulp that is found inside each pearly white.
+Underlying issues concerning a damaged tooth include the possibility of exposing the inner pulp that is found inside teeth.
 Root canal treatment may be required if the problem is left untreated for a long period of time, but – when discovered early – the problem is easily preventable.

 Teenagers or young people taking part in any high contact sport should ensure they wear a mouth guard while on the field of play to prevent any nasty repercussions from an accident.